-Established in 1997, the Public Broadcasting Corporation of Jamaica (PBCJ) is the primary public broadcaster of Jamaica.
-It was formed after the previous public media outlet, Jamaica Broadcasting Corporation (JBC), collapsed primarily due to financial problems.
+Established in 1997, the Public Broadcasting Corporation of Jamaica (PBCJ) serves as Jamaica’s primary public broadcaster.
+It was formed following the dissolution of the Jamaica Broadcasting Corporation (JBC), which faced financial difficulties.
+PBCJ commenced full broadcasting services on October 16, 2006, after initial test transmissions earlier that year.

 Media assets